-We recognise that some disability organisations recommend those with long term medical needs be treated as disabled for the purposes of the Act and for equality.
+We recognise that some disability organisations recommend that all students with a statement of special educational need and those with long term medical needs be treated as disabled for the purposes of the Act and for equality.
 This is in addition to students with long-term impairments, which have a significant impact on their day-to-day activities.
 We do, therefore, consider carefully self or parent/carer definitions that seek to categorise students as 'disabled' under the Act.